Authentic, local experience on a bushland campus.

 - CIS Abroad support services before, during, and after the program

 Welcome & Orientation

-Farewell & Re-Entry
+Farewell & Re-Entry Program

 A surf lesson is a right of passage in Newcastle.
 Surfing is one of the most challenging and rewarding sports.
 Pro tips: Shoulders back, head up, knees bent!
 Even if surfing isn’t your thing you can still enjoy the day on the beach.

 Hunter Valley Wineries

 The Hunter Valley is one of Australia’s best-known wine regions.
 Come for the wine and stay for the stunning scenery, local produce, and adventure activities.

 Your Support Staff

 You’ll be supported every step of the way!

 Our advising team will help match you with a program that fits your academic and personal needs.
 Once you have selected your program our advisor will help you complete your Online Application.